 Make sure your Shiseido moisturizer is free of alcohols and fragrances.
 I used to love their products, but realized the high concentration of cetyl alcohol and fragrances were freaking out my sensitive skin.

 Aveeno is advertised as a brand for sensitive skin, but Eucerin and Cetaphil are commonly recommended by derms.
 Eucerin in particular specializes in care for rosacea and eczema, so you might check out some of their skincare options.

-Good luck and keep us updated!posted over 4 years ago
+Good luck and keep us updated!posted almost 5 years ago

 I have really bad eczema too.
 I slather my face in aveeno in the morning and right before I go to bed.
 If it’s super dry a good idea is to leave some aveeno out with no top on until it gets a bit harder and richer and use that!posted over 4 years ago